netdata/netdata/docs/step-by-step/step-10.md

 ### Nginx and Certbot

-This part of the tutorial assumes you can install Nginx on your system.
+This step of the tutorial assumes you can install Nginx on your system.
 Because the installation process varies wildly based on your operating system, we can't possibly cover all options here.

 Check out [Nginx's installation